-- 11.1.3.1A contract note giving details of the shares purchased and the price used will be issued to the shareholder (the first named, in the case of joint shareholders) by the end of the next business day following the Valuation Point by reference to which the purchase price is determined, together with, where appropriate, a notice of the applicant's right to cancel. - 11.1.3.2 Share certificates will not be issued in respect of shares.
-Ownership of shares will be evidenced by an entry on the Company's Register of Shareholders.
-Tax vouchers in respect of half yearly distributions of income will show the number of shares held by the recipient in respect of which the distribution is made.
+- 13.2.1 A contract note giving details of the shares purchased and the price used will be issued to the shareholder (the first named, in the case of joint holders) by the end of the Business Day following the valuation point by reference to which the purchase price is determined, together with a notice of the applicant's right to cancel. - 13.2.2 Share certificates will not be issued in respect of shares.
+Ownership of shares will be evidenced by an entry on the Company's register of shareholders.
+Tax vouchers in respect of half-yearly distributions of income will show the number of shares held by the recipient in respect of which the distribution is made.
 Individual statements of a shareholder's (or, when shares are jointly held, the first named holder's) shares will also be issued at any time on request by the registered holder.

-11.1.4 Minimum subscriptions and holdings
+13.3 Minimum subscriptions and holdings

-11.1.4.1 The minimum initial and subsequent subscription levels, and minimum holdings, are set out in Appendix 1.
-The ACD may at its discretion accept subscriptions lower than the minimum amount.

-11.1.4.2 If a holding is below the minimum holding the ACD has discretion to require redemption of the entire holding.
+- 13.3.1 The minimum initial and subsequent subscription levels, and minimum holdings, are set out in Appendix 1.
+The ACD may at its discretion accept subscriptions lower than the minimum amount. - 13.3.2 If a holding is below the minimum holding the ACD has the discretion to require redemption of the entire holding.

-11.1.4.3 In Specie Issue
+13.4 In Specie Issue

 If a shareholder requests, the ACD may at its discretion and subject to the approval of the Investment Manager and the Depositary, arrange for the Company to accept securities in settlement of a purchase of shares in the Company as provided for in the Regulations.
-In particular, the ACD and Depositary will only do so where satisfied that the acceptance of the assets concerned would not likely to result in any material prejudice to the interests of the Shareholders
+In particular, the ACD and Depositary will only do so where satisfied that the acceptance of the assets concerned would not likely to result in any material prejudice to the interests of the shareholders.

-11.2 Selling Shares
+14. Selling Shares

-11.2.1 Procedure
+14.1 Procedure

-- 11.2.1.1 Every shareholder has the right to require that the Company redeem his shares on any Dealing Day unless the value of shares which a shareholder wishes to redeem will mean that the shareholder will hold shares with a value less than the required minimum holding, in which case the shareholder may be required to redeem his entire holding. - 11.2.1.2 Requests to redeem Shares may be made in writing to the ACD's Transfer Agency team at 177 Bothwell Street, Glasgow, G2 7ER.
-The ACD may also, at its discretion and by prior agreement, accept instructions to redeem shares from FCA regulated entities by telephone on 0141 483 9700 or by fax.
-The ACD may accept requests to sell or transfer Shares by electronic communication.
-Electronic communication does include email.
-Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.
+- 14.1.1 Every shareholder has the right to require that the Company redeem his shares on any Dealing Day unless the value of shares which a shareholder wishes to redeem will mean that the shareholder will hold shares with a value less than the required minimum holding, in which case the shareholder may be required to redeem his entire holding. - 14.1.2 Requests to redeem shares may be made to the ACD by telephone on 0141 483 9700 or in writing to the ACD's Transfer Agency team at the address set out in Appendix 6.
+Requests will be accepted by electronic communication and it is possible to transfer shares on the authority of an electronic communication.
+The ACD will accept authority to effect transfer of title to shares by means of electronic communication. - 14.1.3 Telephone calls may be recorded by the ACD, its delegates, their duly appointed agents and any of their respective related, associated or affiliated companies for record keeping, security and/or training purposes, please see paragraph "Telephone Recordings" below for further information.

-11.2.2 Documents the Seller will receive:
+14.2 Documents the seller will receive